ctphoenix/Python-Course-Material/chapter2.md

 test_student_typed("play_game()",
               pattern=False,
               not_typed_msg="Did you use `play_game()`?")
 success_msg("Great work!
-We see that Player 1 wins slightly more than Player 2.
-Draws are about as common as a win for Player 1.
-The total amount of time taken is about a dozen seconds, but will vary from machine to machine.")
+We see that Player 1 wins more than Player 2, and the game sometimes ends in draws.
+The total amount of time taken is about a few seconds, but will vary from machine to machine.")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:b02cc12320